polevoyd/bus-mall/user-stories.md

 4. As a user I want to be able to see what other people are voted for, just out of curiousity

-5. As a user I want to have a big buttons, so users don't have to use a glasses in order to have good experience
+5. As a user I want to have a big buttons, so I don't have to use a glasses in order to see them